INSPIRE-MIF/caniuse/docs/gml.md

 Test expected outcome:

-the data is loaded and displays correctly in the map - feature type to select from service is ef:EnvironmentalMonitoringFacility.
+the data is loaded and displays in the map - feature type to select from service is ef:EnvironmentalMonitoringFacility.

 #### Edit / create features